 Dr. Lubega was been selected to serve on the U.S. Pharmacopeia Healthcare Safety & Quality Expert Committee from 2020 – 2025 where he focuses on issues relating to appropriateness, safety and access to pharmaceutical products for children in the U.S. and around the world.

 Dr. Joseph Lubega received his medical degree from Makerere University in Kampala, Uganda.
 He trained in Internal Medicine, Surgery, and Pediatrics in the United Kingdom before relocating to the Newark Beth Israel Medical Centre in Newark, New Jersey to complete Residency in Pediatrics.
 He was recognized as Resident of the Year in Pediatrics in June 2011 at the Newark Beth Israel Medical Center where he was based out of the Children's Hospital of New Jersey.
 His Fellowship in Pediatric Hematology-Oncology was completed at Baylor College of Medicine, where he was based at Texas Children's Cancer and Hematology Center.
 He received a Master of Science in Public Health degree in the division of Epidemiology at the University of Texas Health Science Center at Houston, School of Public Health and completed a NCI-sponsored training fellowship in Pediatric Cancer Epidemiology and Control.

-He is board certified by the American Academy of Pediatrics (AAP).
+He is board certified by the American Board of Pediatrics.